vtex-apps/io-documentation/docs/en/Recipes/development/creating-custom-apps-on-vtex-io.md

     }
   ]
  ```
+- best practices (react hooks and all of that)
+- course store-block
+- declaring routes
+- quickstart service
+- finalizar (falar do vtex link)
+- vtex styleguide (para admin)
+- add dotnet
 ## Templates and Examples

 Instead of writing the boilerplate code when creating an VTEX IO App, try using one of our **app templates**.
 If your solution will be composed by multiple functionalities (like frontend components and backend services), you might want to **merge the examples apps**, adding the appropriate builders on `manifest.json` and centering all folders into one app.